-The worldwide Palm Oil Market is estimated to grow at a CAGR of 6.7% between 2018 and 2026.
+The global palm oil market size is estimated to grow at a CAGR of 6.7% from 2018 to2026.
 The increasing use of palm oil in several industrial sectors such as biodiesel, cosmetics, surfactants, medicines etc. is the main factor driving the market.
 Palm oil has been among the rapidly rising sectors within the worldwide vegetable oil industry with Indonesia and Malaysia leading its production along with export.
 In the present palm oil market scenario, emerging demand for this product is owing to its comparatively cheap price than other vegetable oils.
 Palm oil advantages in non-edible and edible industrial applications have led to its increasing use in a variety of industries.
 Regarding its supply, it depends on the continuing improvement in its yield in Malaysia and the increase in its plantation in Indonesia.

 One of the most significant developments in the palm oil market is the ever-increasing production and use of biofuels from palm oil.
 The expansion of new biodiesel markets especially in the European Union (EU) is an important driving factor for this.
 Palm oil biofuels has been getting significant importance worldwide as several nations are seeking to substitute the use of conventional oil owing to its soaring prices and moreover help in reducing greenhouse gas emissions (GHG).